-This article was originally published on Information Management.
+This article was originally published in Manufacturing Business Technology.

 A new kind of manufacturing company is emerging that leverages big data and analytics for a unified view of the supply chain.
 This new approach provides supply chain insights that enable these organizations to respond quickly and decisively to changing conditions despite geographically dispersed suppliers and customers.
 And yet at the same time, they can also pursue long-term opportunities by identifying products, parts and components across all the data sources where supply and demand spans states, countries and continents.